legendary-bro/Better-Pokecord/README.md

 ![marketbuy2](https://i.imgur.com/D21THXU.png)

-### 4.5 Get multiple market infos
+### 4.5 Get multiple infos

 #### Ctrl+NumPadAdd

-Used in the same way as the above two examples, but it will show you the detailed info for pokemon on the market.
+Used in the same way as the above two examples, but it will show you the detailed info for pokemon either in your inventory or on the market.

 ### 4.6 Quick trade